AlexanderSenf/ShortReadMaskedMatchServer/README.md

 EXPERIMENTAL ALPHA VERSION

+Currently requires Java 8 to build the project and Docker image.
+Pre-build images are available, built on Apline and Java 8.

 # Setup

 This project depends on BWA (https://github.com/lh3/bwa, to generate the index files) and JBWA (https://github.com/lindenb/jbwa, to provide Java JNI mappings for BWA).